Carrara marble: Quarries

 The Apuan Alps above Carrara show evidence of at least 650 quarry sites, with about half of them currently abandoned or worked out.
 The Carrara quarries have produced more marble than any other place on earth.

 Working the quarries is and has always been dangerous.
 In September 1911, a collapsing cliff face at the Bettogli Quarry crushed 10 workers who were on lunch break under a precipice.
 A 2014 video made at a Carrara quarry shows workers with missing fingers, and workers performing hazardous, painfully noisy work who are not wearing protective gear of any kind.

-The prize yield from Carrara quarries through millennia has been statuario, a pure white marble (coloring in other marbles arises from intermixture with other minerals present in the limestone as it is converted to marble by heat or pressure).
+The prize yield from Carrara quarries through millennia has been statuario, a pure white marble (colour in other marbles arises from intermixture with other minerals present in the limestone as it is converted to marble by heat or pressure).
 The quarries also remove and ship marble streaked with black or grey.

 Bianco Carrara classified in C and CD variations as well as Bianco Venatino and Statuarietto are by far the most common types with more expensive exotic variations such as Calacatta Gold, Calacatta Borghini, Calacatta Macchia Vecchia, Arabescato Cervaiole and Arabescato Vagli quarried throughout the Carrara area.
 Bardiglio has more black, and has been used since Roman times for architectural facings and floors.